saf-dmitry/mdviewer/README.md

         (setq backup-by-copying t)

-## Scroll to Edit Misbehaving
+## Scroll to Edit Behavior

 If you are using external JavaScripts, which run asynchronously, i.e., after preview loading was finished, you may experience unexpected scrolling behavior.
 DOM changes can be especially problematic.

-In this case you may need to increase the scroll delay value using the `scroll_delay` filed in your configuration file (default is 1500 ms).
+In this case you may need to increase the scroll delay value using the `scroll_delay` field in your configuration file (default is 1500 ms).

 ## Overall Performance Issue